Our children's plastic lives in lunches

 Dubai, United Arab Emirates

-The American school of Dubai stopped using disposable paper plates and plastic cutlery a while back, and prohibited vendors from selling bottled water.
+The American school of Dubai stopped using disposable paper plates and plastic cutlery a while back, and has prohibited vendors from selling bottled water.
 Water dispensers have been dotted over campus, and students are urged to carry their own reusable water bottles.

 The school also has a "People for Alternatives Against Plastic" club, in which students try to raise awareness of the effects of plastics, and think of ways the school could be more plastic free.
 Lindsay, 14 years old, is a member.
 "I know that single-use plastics take many years to decompose," she says.
 "It kills fish and gets into their system and blocks their digestive system and then they die."